On one approach to modeling numeral systems: One example of the pseudo-ternary representation

 \begin{lemma} Any number $x\in[0,1]$ can be represented in form \eqref{eq: 3'}.

 Every $3^{'}$-irrational number has the unique $3^{'}$-representation.
-Every $3^{'}$-rational number has two different $3^{'}$-representations. \end{lemma} \begin{proof} Let us consider the function $y=f(x)$, where
+Every $3^{'}$-rational number has two different $3^{'}$-representations. \end{lemma} \begin{proof} Let us consider the function

+Here we shall not consider numbers whose ternary representation has the period $(2)$ (without the number $1$).

-The last-mentioned function and a class of functions containing this function were investigated (see \cite{{S. Serbenyuk preprint2}, {S. Serbenyuk functions with complicated local structure 2013}}).
-This function is continuous at ternary-irrational points, and ternary-rational points are points of discontinuity of the function.
-Also, the function is non-differentiable and nowhere monotone.
+This function and a class of functions containing this function were investigated in \cite{{S. Serbenyuk abstract 6}, {S. Serbenyuk preprint2}, Symon12(2), {S. Serbenyuk functions with complicated local structure 2013},{S. Serbenyuk abstract 7}, {S. Serbenyuk abstract 8}}.

+Let us note the main properties of this function. \begin{theorem}{\cite{{S. Serbenyuk abstract 6}, Symon12(2), {S. Serbenyuk functions with complicated local structure 2013}, {S. Serbenyuk preprint2}}}.
+The function $f$ has the following properties: \begin{itemize} \item \item the point $x_0=0$ is the unique invariant point of the function $f$;